-The cycle level performance counter infrastructure provided by Azimi et al. has enabled us to learn why our technique does well.
+Azimi et al's cycle level performance counter infrastructure has enabled us to learn why our technique does well.
 As expected, we find that traces make it easier for the branch prediction hardware to do its job, and thus stalls due to branch mispredictions reduce markedly.
 To be sure, some paths are still hard to predict and traces do not eliminate all mispredicted branches.
 We find that the extra path length of interpreted trace exits does matter, but in the balance reduces stall cycles from mispredicted branches more than enough to improve performance overall.